Bertrand du Buesclin-14 May 1355

 Having seen Joan, he was confident that he would find the Prince here, but as the days passed and became a week he felt a twinge of anxiety; his whole plan depended on following the Prince to his ultimate destination.

-He breathed a sigh of relief as he recognised the Prince arriving at the gate on foot.
+He breathed a sigh of relief as he recognised the Prince arriving on foot at the gate.
 He marvelled that a man of his status should travel unaccompanied.
 Someday he would make him pay for that careless attitude, but for now, he was content.
 He fell asleep.